Murphy Beds Are Making a Comeback—But Are They Here to Stay?

 Photo: toyakisfoto.photos / Adobe Stock

-Pro: They’re Space Savers
+They’re Space Savers

-As micro-lofts and tiny homes become increasingly more common, so too do Murphy beds. “[People] are learning to get creative with the spaces they are given, and I believe Murphy beds fit well into our growing interest in minimalism,” says Andrea Martin of Ewa’s English Cottage
+As micro-lofts and tiny homes become increasingly more common, so too do Murphy beds. “[People] are learning to get creative with the spaces they are given, and I believe Murphy beds fit well into our growing interest in minimalism,” says Andrea Martin of Ewa’s English Cottage.

 Whether you live in a one-bedroom apartment and need to find a way to make it feel like you’re not constantly in your bedroom, or you do have more space and simply want to win back a bit of extra square footage for another use, a Murphy bed can certainly help you do it.

-Pro: …But They’re Just as Comfortable
+They’re Comfortable

 There is practically no difference in comfort level between a traditional bed and a Murphy bed.
 The mattress you choose is the only thing that may have an impact on how well you sleep (but this is true for any kind of bedtime setup).